 References

 Baum, Lyman Frank.
 1900.
 The Wonderful Wizard of Oz.
-Chicago, Illinois: George M. Hill Company.
+George M. Hill Company.

 Boyd, Drew, and Jacob Goldenberg.
 2013.
 Inside the Box.
 Springer.

 Christensen, Clayton M. 1997.
 The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail.
-Boston, Massachusetts: Harvard Business Review Press.
+Harvard Business School Press.

-Christensen, Clayton M., and Michael Raynor.
+Christensen, Clayton M., and Michael E. Raynor.
 2003.
 The Innovator’s Solution: Creating and Sustaining Successful Growth.
-Boston, Massachusetts: Harvard Business Review Press.
+Harvard Business School Press.

 Furr, Nathan, and Paul Ahlstrom.
 2011.
 Nail It Then Scale It: The Entrepreneur’s Guide to Creating and Managing Breakthrough Innovation.
 NISI Institute.